Differentials and distances in probabilistic coherence spaces: Differentials and distances

 \subsection{Order theoretic characterization of PCSs}

-The following simple lemma will show quite useful in the sequel.
-It is proven in~\cite{Girard04} in a rather sketchy way, so we found it useful to provide a detailed proof for further references.
-We say that a partially ordered set $S$ is $\omega$-complete if any increasing sequence of elements of $S$ has a least upper bound.
+The following simple lemma will be useful in the sequel.
+It is proven in~\cite{Girard04a} in a rather sketchy way, we provide here a detailed proof for further reference.
+We say that a partially ordered set $S$ is $\omega$-complete if any increasing sequence of elements of $S$ has a least upper bound in $S$.

+\begin{lemma} Let $I$ be a countable set and let $P\subseteq\Realpto I$.
+Then $(I,P)$ is a probabilistic coherence space iff the following properties hold (equipping $P$ with the product order). \begin{enumerate} \item $P$ is downwards closed and closed under barycentric combinations \item $P$ is $\omega$-complete \item and for all $a\in I$ there is $\epsilon>0$ such that $\epsilon\Bcanon a\in P$ and $P_a\subseteq[0,1/\epsilon]$. \end{enumerate} \end{lemma} \begin{proof} The $\Implies$ implication is easy (see~\cite{DanosEhrhard08}), we prove the converse, which uses the Hahn-Banach theorem in finite dimension.
+Notice first that by condition~(\ref{item:pcs-bdd-hyp}) we have $\Orth P,\Biorth P\subseteq\Realpto I$.